TomMunoz3772/electroacPy/_documentation/_sources/04-BEM_modeler.md

 ep.save("05_evaluation_setup", system)
 ```

-As you can see in this code, we use the `.plot_system()` function^[Similar to Tkinter window, PyVista plotter will *also* stop execution of code.] --- this will display the 3D placement of evaluation points and boundaries as shown by {numref}`plot-system`.
+As you can see in this code, we use the `.plot_system()` function[^pyvistaNote] --- this will display the 3D placement of evaluation points and boundaries as shown by {numref}`plot-system`.
 You may also have noticed that the `.run()` command is used again: electroacPy automatically skips any boundary and potential evaluations already computed.

+[^pyvistaNote]: Similar to Tkinter window, PyVista plotter will *also* stop execution of code.

 ```{figure} ./boundary_images/system_floor_with_eval_b.png
     :name: plot-system